SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/arguments/voice.md

 ### definition

-»⟮A passivelike voice⟯« is ⟮＿a grammatical voice＿⟯ which ⟮＿demotes＿ ＿an vlikeのargument＿⟯ and may move logical arguments to different argument slots.
+»⟮A passivelike voice⟯« is ⟮＿a grammatical voice＿⟯ which ⟮＿demotes＿ ＿an vlikeのargument＿⟯.

 ### demoting

-»⟮Demoting⟯« ⟮＿an vlikeのargument＿⟯ is ⟮dropping it⟯ or ⟮realizing it as a modifier⟯, thus ⟮decreasing ＿the valency＿ of the verblike⟯.
+»⟮Demoting⟯« ⟮＿an vlikeのargument＿⟯ is ⟮dropping it⟯ or ⟮realizing it as a modifier⟯, thus ⟮decreasing ＿the valency＿ of ＿the verblike＿⟯.
-In ⟮＿demoting＿ ＿a vlikeのargument＿⟯, the ⟮remaining argument(s)⟯ ⟮keep(s) its/their ＿thematic role＿⟯, and ⟮may or may not⟯ ⟮change ＿case＿⟯.
+In ⟮＿demoting＿ ＿a vlikeのargument＿⟯, ⟮＿logical arguments＿⟯ will ⟮move⟯ to ⟮now empty⟯ ⟮c_-;＿argument slots＿⟯, if any.

 ### valency > 1